Judge praises teen for progress since killings when he was 8

 Still, Romans said she hopes and prays the boy got the help he needs so "whatever he did won't repeat itself."
 She said she didn't want the boy near her family.

-Stauffer apologized to Romans and said she'd take suggestions for dealing with juvenile cases into account for future cases.
+Stauffer apologized to Romans, saying she'd take into account suggestions for dealing with future juvenile cases.

 The boy spent time in a residential treatment center, group home and foster care.
-He has said he wants to continue treatment until he's 21, and Stauffer said she'd let the providers decide what's best for him because the court no longer will have jurisdiction over him.
+He has said he wants to continue treatment until he's 21.

+Stauffer said she'd let the providers decide what's best for him because the court no longer will have jurisdiction over him.

 She ordered his case file sealed, saying the boy's interest in treatment and recovery weighs more heavily than the public interest in the case.
 Details regarding his treatment already had been sealed.